-Flow through provisioning changes the way Oria is used to provision users.
-With MiCloud 3.x using Flow Through Provisioning, Oria must be configured with the IP addresses of the clustered MiVoice Business controllers, both the address in the service provider address space and the address in the customer address space.
+With MiCloud using Flow Through Provisioning, MiCloud Management Portal must be configured with the IP addresses of the clustered MiVoice Business controllers, both the address in the service provider address space and the address in the customer address space.

-DNS servers in both the service provider address space and the customer address space are still recommended to support browser access via FQDN rather than IP address.
-DNS is still required to support reach through capabilities to the embedded management interfaces.
+DNS servers in both the service provider address space and the customer address space are recommended to support browser access via FQDN rather than IP address.
+DNS is required to support reach through capabilities to the embedded management interfaces.
 The following sections describe considerations for deployment of the MLB architecture.

-MLB QoS considerations
+Medium Large Business QoS considerations